soudeep-cse/Soybean_dataset_Paper/README.md

 3. **Run the Jupyter Notebook**:

-   - Open the Jupyter Notebook `seq-cnn-gnn.ipynb` and run the cells to preprocess the data, train the models, and evaluate the results.
+   - Open the Jupyter Notebook `sequential-cnn-gnn-benchmarking.ipynb` and run the cells to preprocess the data, train the models, and evaluate the results.

 ## Note on Requirements